kniazkov/webserver/README.md

     }
 }
 ```
 That's all.
+Also, you can find some examples in the `example` subfolder.
 If you have any questions, please create a ticket in the project.